The Shure SE215 PROs are good for beginner audiophiles looking to step up into the hi-fi realm and also veteran audiophiles.See On Amazon

 Impedance: 16 ohms

 Tin Audio is a new company in the audio industry but has already several products that have many users around the world.
 The TIN AUDIO T2 has been around for a while now and they have gained so much popularity in many audio forums.
-When it comes to choosing the best IEMs under 50, there is hardly a way to beat them.
 We were also interested to listen to the T2, and we got that opportunity.
 See how it performed below.

 The Tin Audio T2 is earpieces are built out of metal.
 They are very light in weight and also nicely crafted.
 Red and blue plastic rings denote the left and right channels around the MMCX connectors.
 The overall design and build are good with a barrel shape that helps with stability and the IEMs can be worn either around the ears or cable down.
 The cable supplied use 1.2m and braided.
 It has a durable feel and is terminated by a 3.5mm gold-plated plug.
 The overall build quality is excellent.